aouyar/aouyar.github.com/PyMunin/index.md

 * The initial design of the solution was inspired by [python-munin](https://github.com/samuel/python-munin) by [samuel](https://github.com/samuel) (Samuel Stauffer).
-* The Rackspace Cloud plugin was developed by [palewire](https://github.com/palewire) (Brian Welsh) and it is the first plugin that has been contributed to the project.
+* The Rackspace Cloud plugin was initially developed by [palewire](https://github.com/palewire) (Brian Welsh) and it is the first plugin that has been contributed to the project.
 * Many plugins were inspired by existing _Munin Plugins_developed by other